 You are now ready to arrange the board on your desktop.
 Perhaps on a second monitor.
-I find this to be a good workflow to get your reference images arranged well both online and locally on your hard drive as well as viewable in a nice predictable way.
+I find this to be a good workflow to get your reference photos arranged well both online and locally on your hard drive as well as viewable in a nice predictable way.

-Kuadro is a very nice software to display reference images.
+Kuadro is a very nice software to display reference photos.
 Click the tray icon and chose about to learn more about how it can be used to resize, pan around and rotate the images as well as some other features.
 The shortcuts I use the most are listed here.

 - Click and drag to move

 - Hover corners of active image to resize it’s canvas